metalknightsFTC/metalknightsFTC.github.io/README.md

 # Changing Metalknights.me

-you can change the website by editing files here.
+You can change the website by editing files here.
 99% of changes need to be made in the `_posts` folder.